+Lobbying Certification

-Lobbying Certification This certification is a repterial representation of fact upon which reliance was placed when this transaction was made or entered into.
-Submission of this certification is a prerequisite for making or entering into this was made or entered into.
-Submission of this certification is a prerequisite for making or entering into this transaction imposed by aection 1352, title 31, U.S. Code.
-Any person who fails to fite the required certification shall be subject to a civil penalty of not less than \$10,000 and not more than \$160,000 for each such failure.
+This certification is a material representation of fact upon which reliance was placed when this transaction was made or entered into.
+Submission of this certification is a prerequisite for making or entering into this transaction imposed by section 1352, title 31, U.S. Code.
+Any person who fails to file the required certification shall be subject to a civil penalty of not less than \$10,000 and not more than \$100,000 for each such failure.

-4-20-2021 Signature of Authorized Official
+In 4-20-2021 Signature of Authorized Official

-DMB Number: 4043-0004
+OMB Number: 4040-0004